ekinakyurek/Long-Term-Recurrent-Convolutional-NN/README.md

 To train(You must have data folder in the repository):

-julia lrcn.jl --fast --batchsize 32 --generate 30
+julia lrcn.jl --fast --generate 30

 It generates a caption for an image after each epoch about a picture in the dataset.